sterbini/study-DA/docs/tutorials/concepts/1_generation.md

 ???+ warning "Be careful with parameter names"

     As you can see in the script, parameter are accessed only with their names.
 No key is provided, while the corresponding yaml file might have a nested structure.

     This is because the `set_item_in_dic` function is used to set the value of the parameter.
 This function will look for the parameter in the configuration file (everywhere) and set its value.
 Now, if two parameters have the same name, but are in different parts of the configuration file, the script will not work as expected.

     This is the price of making the package as simple as possible.
 If you happen to have two parameters with the same name, you will have to modify one of them in the configuration file.

+!!! info "Why don't you generate all the configuration files directly?"

+    You might very legitimately wonder why we don't produce the configuration files for all generations, mutating them appropriately, and then run the jobs.
+This is because, in a generic workflow, the scripts of each generation will modify the configuration file, and the next generation will depend on the modified configuration file.
+Therefore, it can't be created in advance.

 #### Generation 2